Solve Postpartum Upper Back & Neck Pain

 Stretching sore, tight muscles will help improve pain and increase your neck mobility to normal!
 Normal mobility of the upper back is key for normal shoulder function, especially when we are talking about that area between the shoulder blades.
 You can follow along with the video below, or check out our entire YouTube video list on upper back & neck stretches.

-4. Magnesium & Epsom Salt
+4. Magnesium Lotion & Epsom Salt

 Magnesium is a fav around here.
 That’s because it’s effective for reducing all types of muscles aches and pains during pregnancy & postpartum!
 Of course there are oral magnesium supplements, but we love topical applications that can target that exact spot you’re feeling.
 There are many different types of magnesium lotions and oils out there, our favorite is Earthley’s Good Night Lotion.
+You can also find it on amazon.

 If you have epsom salt, you can take a warm bath but it can be hard to get your upper back or neck fully submerged for the benefits.
 Try making a warm epsom salt compress!
 All you need to do is dissolve 1/2 cup of epsom salt in 1 to 2 cups of water then soak a wash cloth or towel in the mixture!
 Place the towel around your neck, across your back, or anywhere else you’re feeling achy!